Helping People with Disabilities in Taiwan

 A strong emphasis is placed on proper nutrition as an key element of overall health.
 Specialized diets that follow the guidelines in the Healthy Eating Index are offered according to each client’s specific needs.
 As part of the nutrition program, each client is evaluated annually.

-Key Key Performance Indicators to be reached (KPIs)
+Key Performance Indicators to be Reached (KPIs)

 • Clients of New Dawn continue to work towards realizing their full potential;